What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first step you must do when confronted with a blocked toilet is shutting off the water supply valve in front of the toilet.
-This is to ensure that no water will enter the tank while you attempt to clear it.
-The valve usually is situated near to the base of tank, on one side.
+The first thing you need to do when faced with a blocked toilet is to shut off the supply of water behind the toilet.
+This will ensure that no water will enter the tank as you try to get it unclogged.
+The valve is normally situated near on the floor of your tank on the other side.

 Step 2: Be sure to protect yourself with rubber gloves.

-Hands must be protected against germs and bacteria present in your toilet with rubber gloves before making use of any tool to clear the toilet.
+Your hands must be protected against germs and bacteria present in your toilet bowl with rubber gloves before making use of any tool to clear the toilet.

 Step 3: Use a plunger.

-The plunger is by far the most effective tool for clearing toilets of blockages.
-First, push down gently upon the plunger until all air is removed from it, then place it firmly on the toilet and begin to plunge upwards and downwards for around 20 seconds.
-The suction created by plunging back and forth can help clear any obstructions.
+A plunger is undoubtedly the most efficient tool for clearing up blocked toilets.
+First, push down gently on the plunger until all air is removed from it, then place it firmly on the toilet bowl.
+Then, start to plunge quickly up and down for approximately 20 minutes.
+The suction created when you plunge back and forth can help clear any obstructions.

 Tips: